DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-21-helping-users-check-how-candidates-drop-out-of-the-application-process.md

       src: candidate-drop-out-report.png
 ---

-This work follows on from a report showing the [progress of applications](/providing-status-and-progress-reports-alongside-data-exports).
+This work follows on from the creation of a report showing the [progress of applications](/providing-status-and-progress-reports-alongside-data-exports).

-We found that some research participants had trouble understanding that report because it:
+We found that some research participants had trouble understanding the progress report because it:

 - included a lot of different status changes and therefore a lot of columns
 - had some headings which were hard to understand
 - could not be laid out in a way which reflected the progression of applications from left to right
+- did not include total applications for comparison

-This caused us to look again at the user need we wanted to meet.
+This caused us to look again at the user needs and refine the wording of the need we were trying to meet.

 {% set need = collections['user-need'] | slugs(tags) | first %}